Wood-burning stoves in high demand as temperatures drop below average

 Right now, western Massachusetts residents are dealing with below-average temperatures for this time of year and because of it, business has been booming for those who sell fireplaces and wood-burning stoves.

-“It’s definitely increased,” Carla Brodeur told 22News.
+“It’s definitely increased,” said Carla Brodeur, co-owner of Old Hadleigh Hearth and Patio.
 “We’ve seen a lot more foot traffic since the weather got colder.
 October was a pretty mild month in New England and it showed.
 We were slower than normal for October but it definitely has an impact once the cold comes.”

 It’s always a good idea to stock up on firewood and pellets that way you always have a source of heat.